 - Red Lentils.
 In addition to being delicious, lentils are also extremely good for you.
 They’re packed with nutrients like Vitamin-B, magnesium, iron, and potassium.
 For more information on why I used red lentils in particular for this recipe, see Which Lentils to Use for Lentil Soup below.

 - Carrots.
 Sautéed carrots are the master of bringing delicious caramelized flavor to soups like this (and they taste amazing on their own in this Sautéed Carrots).
 They become delightfully tender and bring oodles of Vitamin-A to the soup.

 - Curry Powder, Cumin, Turmeric, and Coriander.
-Add these to your pantry and you’ll be able to cook a wealth of Indian recipes (might I suggest this Instant Pot Lentil Curry and this Tofu Tikka Masala).
+Add these to your pantry and you’ll be able to cook a wealth of Indian recipes (might I suggest this Tofu Tikka Masala).